 ISBN 13: 978-1461158028

 A sound suddenly alerted her to someone approaching from behind.
 She whirled around to face the intruder.
-The person’s figure remained distinctive even against the flickering shadows.
-Splays of dark hair hung over his black eyes that fixated on her retreating figure.
-The man’s sturdy shoulders showed faded scars and bulky muscles, and his bare chest sufficiently revealed the sharp blade strapped to his side.
+The person’s figure remained distinctive, even against the flickering shadows.
+Locks of dark hair hung over his black eyes, which fixated on her retreating figure.
+The man’s sturdy shoulders showed faded scars and bulky muscles, and his bare torso sufficiently revealed the sharp blade strapped to his side.
 Massive grey wings affixed to his back made his already tall stature barely fit within the crumpling hall.

 He was calm, as if the building collapsing around him could topple everyone else but leave him unscathed.